TjerkKr/Freifunk-Flensburg-Gateway/README.md

  You also need to retrieve the mullvad_de.ovpn or mullvad_dk.ovpn (depending on what you want) from Mullvad.
 You'll find that in Download - iOS, Android and other platforms - Instructions and configuration files.
 Select your configuration and servers, then get the config.
 Place the file in /etc/openvpn and rename it to *.conf, as openvpn won't pick it up otherwise.

 In the file add the following just above the <ca> section.

 Speedtest to tun0 and public VPN

+ Create /root/bin/speedtest.sh

       #!/bin/sh
       GWIP=10.129.1.XX